mtorrisi/hackfest-warmups/OAR/README.md

 # Warmups for Open Access Repository

 This directory shows how to interact with the Invenio API to use the Open Access repository.
+Warmups are in the langugage-specific directories:

+  * curl
+  * php

 ## Search